MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/android-whatsnew.md

 - New Connection Progress UI.​
 - New in-session Connection Bar.​
 - Added support for Android TV devices.​
-- Integration with Microsoft Authenticator to enable conditional access when subscribing to WVD feeds.
+- Integration with Microsoft Authenticator to enable conditional access when subscribing to Windows Virtual Desktop feeds.
 - Enabled the transfer of connections and settings from Remote Desktop 8.​

 ## Updates for version 8.1.80